The Theoretical Limit of Radar Target Detection: System Model

 \section{System Model}

-Consider a general radar system where the receiver collects received signals which are reflected from the transmitting signal striking the surface of the target.
-Suppose a radar system with the baseband signal $ \psi(t) $ and a limited bandwidth $ B/2 $.
-There are $ K $ random targets in the observation interval.
+Consider a general radar system model with the base-band signal $ \psi(t) $ and a limited bandwidth $ B/2 $.
+Suppose there are $ K $ random targets in the observation interval.
 The received signal is given by

-where $ v_{k} $ is a discrete random variable characterizing the target state of the $ k$-th target, which takes values $ 1 $ or $ 0 $ based on whether the target is existent or absent, respectively; $ s_{k} $ is the complex reflection coefficient; $ \tau_{k} $ is the propagation delay of the $ k$-th target; $ w(t) $ is complex Gaussian noise of a limited bandwidth $ B/2 $ with zero mean and $ N_{0}/2 $ variance in its real and imaginary parts, respectively.
-Notice that the general system model is taken into account to generalize this study and lay the theoretical foundation.
+where $ v_{k} $ is a discrete random variable characterizing the state of the $ k$-th target, that is, when $ v=1 $ or $ v=0 $, it corresponds to the target is existent or absent, respectively; $ s_{k} $ is the complex reflection coefficient; $ \tau_{k} $ is the propagation delay of the $ k$-th target; $ w(t) $ is complex Gaussian noise of a limited bandwidth $ B/2 $ with zero mean and $ N_{0}/2 $ variance in its real and imaginary parts, respectively.
+As shown in Figure 1, the radar detection system is equivalent to a joint modulation system according to (1).
+In the equivalent communication system, the target state $v$, the scattered signal $s$, and the time delay $\tau$ perform OOK modulation, amplitude-phase modulation, and time delay modulation on the baseband signal, respectively.
+The modulation processes are implemented during the process of reflecting radar signals from the target.

 Assume that the signal energy is almost completely within the observation interval.
 Sample the received signal $ y\left( t \right) $ at rate $ B $ according to the Nyquist-Shannon sampling theorem.
 The corresponding sampling time is $ T $ in the regularized observation interval $ [-N/2, N/2) $, where $ N\!=\!T\!B $ is the total number of sampling points named the time-bandwidth product.
 The discrete-time signal can be expressed as